-The school has a long-standing relationship with a local company that understands that we require all Drivers to have current child safety disclosures.
+The school has long-standing relationships with the companies we use who understand that we require all drivers to have current child safety disclosures.
 We only book vehicles with front-facing seats that are fitted with seat belts.

 Wrist Bands